briandconnelly/nicheconstruct/BEACON_Proposal/proposal.md

 #### Model Description {#model}

 In our proposed model, each individual has a length $L+1$ genotype.
-The first
-$L$ loci are *stress loci*, and are each occupied by a $0$ or an integer from the set $A=\{1, \ldots, a_{max}\}$, where $a_{max}$ is the number of possible alleles.
+A binary allele at the first locus determines whether or not the individual is a cooperator, which carries cost $c$.
+The remaining $L$ loci are *stress loci*, and are each occupied by a $0$ or an integer from the set $A=\{1, \ldots, a_{max}\}$, where $a_{max}$ is the number of possible alleles.
 These alleles represent adaptations to the environment, and the number of loci determines the number of possible adaptations.
-All non-zero alleles carry fitness benefit $\delta$.
-Although we define no inherent differences among the alleles, we reward genotypes with sequential stress alleles, providing fitness benefit $\epsilon$ for each allele whose value is 1 greater than the previous allele (modulo $A$).
-The timescales of population growth and niche construction can be de-coupled by factoring previous allelic states into these fitness calculations [@laland1996evolutionary].
+All non-zero alleles carry fitness benefit
+$\delta$.
+Although we define no inherent differences among the alleles, we reward genotypes with sequential stress alleles, providing fitness benefit
+$\epsilon$ for each allele whose value is 1 greater than the previous allele (modulo $A$).
 Because mutations are random, as described below, each population will evolve sequences that start with different allelic states.
 Importantly, these different sequences represent the unique niches constructed at each patch.
-An additional binary allele at locus $L + 1$ determines whether or not the individual is a cooperator, which carries cost $c$.
+Individuals that more closely represent their niche have higher fitness.
+We can de-couple the timescales at which population growth and niche construction occur by factoring previous allelic states into these fitness calculations [@laland1996evolutionary].
 Each of the $N$ populations in the metapopulation is initiated with non-adapted individuals and cooperator proportion $p_0$.

 Each population grows to capacity $S_{min} + p (S_{max} - S_{min})$, where $p$
 is the proportion of cooperators in that population.
 Mutations alter the allelic state at stress loci and the cooperation locus with probability
 $\mu_{s}$ and $\mu_{p}$, respectively.
+In our public goods scenario, $S_{max} >
+S_{min}$.
 After growth, individuals migrate to a randomly chosen neighbor patch at rate $m$.
 These migrational neighborhoods consist of adjacent population nodes on a lattice or other graph.
 Finally, populations are thinned to allow for growth in the next cycle.
 Individuals survive this thinning with probability $d$.

 \newpage